guloncu/doc-template/README.rst

 *************************************************
 This template is for building documentation of Open Ephys devices or software.

-How to use this template
+What is this template
 ####################################
 The documentation files are written in reStructuredText and saved in the 'source' folder.
 Sphinx is a documentation generator that converts these .rst files to HTML, so that browsers can display them.
 This sphinx 'build' can be performed locally so that you can preview pages in a browser, or it can be done by github remotely (see below for build instructions).

-Sphinx is a Python project, and each site relies on a specific list of python packages.
+Sphinx is a Python project, and each sphinx site relies on a specific list of python packages.
 These are listed in the Pipfile so that local or remote builds know which packages to install.
 This project uses pipenv, allowing the user to create a virtual environment in which the correct version of all required packages is installed (see 'local build').

+How to use this template
+####################################

+- Click the green 'use this template' button to make a new repo.
+Keep in mind Github pages can only be built from public repos.

+- You probably want to clone this new repository to your local computer.

+- Make the changes described below under 'What to customize' and commit these changes to GitHub.

+- This will trigger the remote build, and the generation of the branch 'gh-pages'.

+- On the Github repo, navigate to Settings/ Pages.
+Select Source: Deploy from a branch and select the branch gh=pages / root.
+Save!

+- Your page should start building; once it's done check it looks as expected.

 What to customize
 ####################################
 Each documentation page is saved as an individual .rst file in the 'source' folder.
 Docs are written primarily in reStructuredText, and HTML can be used within the .rst file.
 Images are saved under _static.
-Besides obviously customizing the content of the pages, you will need to make sure to update:
+Assuming you are making a new Open Ephys Doc site, besides obviously customizing the content of the pages, you will need to make sure to update:

 * License (at end of primary index page)
 * conf.py: